corpusculejs/corpuscule/packages/element/README.md

 Internal property is a property that works under the hood.
 They were planned as element internal properties, so avoid sharing them and reusing outside of the class.

+For React users this concept may be familiar as a [Component State](https://reactjs.org/docs/state-and-lifecycle.html).

 Features:
   * Internal properties are impure.
 Any change causes rendering.
   * Internal property doesn't have any guard on it.